Uh oh! We don't support IE due to its failure to integrate new web standards.

 There are all kinds of ways to make trips to Disney parks special, including dressing up like your favorite characters.

-What some guests wear to Walt Disney World is just as important as what FastPasses they snag, which characters they meet, and which snacks they eat.
+What some guests wear to Walt Disney World is just as important as what Genie+ selections they make, which characters they meet, and which snacks they eat.
 And one of the most popular forms of attire is DisneyBounding.

 If you’re new to the whole DisneyBound idea, keep reading to learn about why it’s different than cosplay and how you can bound as your favorite character the next time you visit the parks.